cubyn/node-carotte-amqp/README.md

 ## Working together
-When multiple devs works on multiple microservices, you can use environment variables to be able to communicate with each others.
-To do so, the developers must set the `CAROTTE_DEBUG_TOKEN` env var to a common string before launching their services.
+When multiple devs are working on multiple microservices, you can use environment variables to be able to communicate with each other.
+To do so, the developers must set the `CAROTTE_DEBUG_TOKEN` env variable to a shared string before launching their services.

 carotte will then automatically reach each-others services.